thelegumeduprix/twitch-polls/README.md

 - A number is only counted when the message starts with that number (optionally followed by a space and arbitrary other text).
 - A user can change their vote to another number by inputting another valid number
 - With inputting 0 the user can withdraw their vote

-## Themeability

-You can customize some aspects of the poll design by altering the CSS values in the `theme.css` file.

 ## Integration into OBS